 - Moisture can become trapped between layers, causing bubbles.

 Pro’s Recommend Removing The Old Wallpaper First.

-This concentrate wallpaper and paste remover product is an excellent choice for large residential removal projects.
+This concentrate paste remover product is an excellent choice for large residential removal projects.
 The gallon size makes up to 20 gallons of removal solution – enough to strip 6000 square feet of wallpaper.
 It is non-toxic and non-staining.

 Recommended for use with the Piranha scoring tool, sponge, and scraper.